rapidfort/community-images/community_images/mariadb/bitnami/README.md

 # RapidFort hardened image for MariaDB

-RapidFort’s container optimization process hardened this MariaDB container.
+RapidFort has optimized and hardened this MariaDB container image.
 This container is free to use and has no license limitations.

-It is the same as the [Bitnami MariaDB][source-image-repo-link] image but more secure.
+This optimized image is functionally equivalent to [Bitnami MariaDB][source-image-repo-link] image but more secure with a significantly smaller software attack surface.

-Every day, we optimize and harden a variety of Docker Hub’s most famous images.
-Check out our [entire library](https://hub.docker.com/u/rapidfort) of secured containers.
+Every day, RapidFort automatically optimizes and hardens a growing bank of Docker Hub’s most important container images.
+Check out our [entire library](https://hub.docker.com/u/rapidfort) of secured container images.
 <br>

 [Get the full report here or click on the image below][rf-view-report-link]